 It isn’t easy, but I accept that not everyone appreciates Apple products the same way that I do.
 In that case, the ASUS Zenbook 14 is your best option.

-They’re ultra-slim and lightweight, hitting the scales just over 2.5 pounds — even lighter than the MacBook Air.
+They’re ultra-slim and lightweight, hitting the scales just over 2.5 pounds — almost exactly the same as the MacBook Air.

 On the bright side, the Zenbook 14 packs in quite a few different ports.
-So unlike the Air, you might not need to carry around an extra adapter.
+So unlike the Air, you won’t need to carry around an extra adapter.

 Who should buy the ASUS Zenbook 14?

-The Zenbook 14 is fairly compact.
+The Zenbook 14 is pretty tiny.
 It’s ideal for people who have smaller hands, work in tight spaces, need to pack light, or are constantly on the go.
 It also fits perfectly in a traveling office for digital nomads.